 This simple but effective floral wallpaper is inspired by folk art from Sweden.
 It’s called Erin in slate, and is part of the Croft Collection at John Lewis.
 This grey and white wallpaper is very versatile and will work with most existing colour schemes.
 It also comes in Loch Blue.

 Who wouldn’t love clouds on their walls?
-Obviously this print is designed for children, but we love it too!
+Obviously this print is designed for a children's bedroom, but we love it too!
 It’s called Cloudy Wallpaper by Karlie Klum and it’s available from Lime Lace.
 Printed on high quality non-woven paper, it comes with a luxurious matt finish and other colourways include pink and white.

-You can’t beat a good stripe when creating the illusion of space.
+You can’t beat a good stripe for making a small space look bigger.
 If you have low ceilings then using a vertical stripe will make it seem taller.
-This grey stripe NA4104 design is part of the Nordic Elegance range at Galerie Wallcoverings and is priced at £32.95 per roll, it would look great in a girl’s room as the pastel shade of pink will be much loved!
+This grey stripe NA4104 design is part of the Nordic Elegance range at Galerie Wallcoverings and is priced at £32.95 per roll.

 This fabulous Dino wallpaper in grey is magnetic and will whisk your children away into their own magical faraway land full of dinosaurs.
 To create this amazing scene you need to work through three stages: paste the magnetic liner to the wall, then the white lining paper, followed by the patterned wallpaper.
 Each pack contains everything you need plus three magnets.